lupyuen/lupyuen.github.io/src/tftp.md

 [(Thanks to this article)](https://community.arm.com/oss-platforms/w/docs/495/tftp-remote-network-kernel-using-u-boot)

-__TODO:__ Why does TFTP time out so often on our SBC?
-Is it because our TFTP Server sends packets too quickly to our SBC?
-Can we [__throttle our TFTP Server__](https://github.com/altugbakan/rs-tftpd/blob/main/src/worker.rs#L128) to send packets slower?
+_Hmmm why do we see TFTP Timeouts?_

-Frequent TFTP Timeouts ("T" below) are affecting our NuttX Testing on Star64 JH7110 SBC.
-Effective transfer rate is only 430 kbps!
+Yeah __frequent TFTP Timeouts__ ("T" below) are affecting our NuttX Testing on Star64 JH7110 SBC.
+Effective Transfer Rate is only 430 kbps!

 ```text
 Loading: . ##############T ###################################################